ai4er-cdt/induction-jupyter/README.md

 ## Conda / Mamba

-Anaconda is another package and environment manager
+[Anaconda](https://www.anaconda.com/download) is another package and environment manager.

+The other option is [mamba](https://mamba.readthedocs.io/en/latest/mamba-installation.html)

 >mamba: a Python-based CLI conceived as a drop-in replacement for conda, offering higher speed and more reliable environment solutions